Last updated: Jan, 2021

 Starting and stopping are attributes of an identified point that, if exists, evokes Zeno's paradox of motion...
 Except for one very clever magic trick.

-If it is conceived -- as it has been by physics -- that the two ends of such a linear model are not relative to anything in between, then we can have ends with motion and... no problem.
+If it is conceived – as it has been by physics – that the two ends of such a linear model are not relative to anything in between, then we can have ends with motion between and... all is well.
 In this rather dubious model, flow throughout is perceived to exist while the two ends are understandably unattainable.
 Et voila!

-In this view, velocity is measured, as it were, on a flat, plastic ruler laying on a table that apparently does not exist.
+In this view, velocity is measured, as it were, on a flat, plastic ruler laying on a table that, in itself, does not exist.

 We can describe time's flow in the same way by cutting the circumference of a clock at midnight and stretching it out like a flat ruler on a table.
 We would then, in order to progress from one minute to the next, have to conclude that neither end of the day was relative.
 Movement throughout the day would seem to flow smoothly, but as we approached the evening things would get decidedly tense as midnight would seem forever to regress and tomorrow would never arrive.
 However, for creatures such as mayflies that only live for a few hours... no problem.

-On the flip side...
-Imagine what would happen if we took velocity's linear ruler and bent it around so that zero and the speed of light were one and the same place... like an acceleration clock?
-That's what Chapter 6.
-Travel is all about.
+On the flip side, imagine what would happen if we took velocity's linear ruler and bent it around so that zero and the speed of light were one and the same place... like an acceleration clock?
+That's what Chapter 5.
+Velocity is all about.
 Relativistic speeds and time dilation in a new light.